The First Round Judges

 Clarissa Harwood holds a PhD in Nineteenth-century British Literature and is the author of three historical novels.
 Publishers Weekly called her first novel, Impossible Saints, “a rich debut. . . .
 With insight and sensitivity, Harwood explores century-old social mores and challenges that still echo loudly today.”
 Her second novel, Bear No Malice, won the Editor’s Choice award from the Historical Novel Society; Kirkus Reviews called it “a smart and highly civilized tale about love, temptation, and second chances.”
 Clarissa is a learning coach and former university instructor who loves to explain the difference between restrictive and non-restrictive clauses.
 She lives in the beautiful Gatineau Hills of Quebec with her husband and four lively cats.

+Helen Johnson lives in Yorkshire, UK, a region known by residents as God's Own Country.
+She has spent a quarter of a century roving its Dales and Moors, writing about the people, places, and heritage.
+She became intrigued by Yorkshire's past, and the generations of people who created its unique character.
 After daydreaming about what those people's lives might have been like, she began a mission to bring them back to life, through the medium of historical fiction.
 She has an especial interest in the Harrying of the North, William the Conqueror's 11th century genocide.
+Yes, genocide.
+In England.

+Helen has published many hundreds of articles, reviews and short stories, and now seeks a publisher for her novels.
 She is a member of many organisations.
 Amongst others, she is a reviewer for the Historical Novel Society, a beta reader for The History Quill, and a workshop leader for Promoting Yorkshire Authors.

 Shauna McIntyre is a freelance editor at Creative Roots Editorial and a former academic researcher and writer in the social sciences.
 As a member of the Historical Novel Society, she has reviewed over 30 books for the Historical Novel Review magazine and writes online features for the HNS website.
 Her monthly Substack newsletter, Creative Roots Letters, offers inspiration, resources, and personal anecdotes for those writing historical fiction and family history.
 She is currently working on a novel about female prairie homesteaders.
 When she is not editing, writing, or reading, she can usually be found rambling through the countryside looking to fill her curiosity cabinet and notebook.